joemoose/dungeoneers.d20/docs/play.md

 ### Critical Success and Failure

-Rolling your **exact attribute score** on a check is a **critical success**, and the outcome will be better than you expected.
+Rolling a **1** on a check is a **critical success**, and the outcome will be better than you expected.
 Increase your LUCK attribute score by 1.

 Conversely, rolling a **20** is a **critical failure**, and the outcome is worse than expected.
 Decrease your LUCK by 1.